xaur/decred-news/guidelines.md

 * Try to give 2 full days for final review.
 * The sooner the DJ issue is released [the better](https://github.com/xaur/decred-news/issues/34).
 * If you get stuck with Git, check the [Git Book](https://git-scm.com/book) or ask in #git\_help (ask for invite).

-### Updating index

-There are two files that track all DJ issues and their translations. `index.md` contains _primary_ locations of documents, while `mirrors.md` tracks _all_ known locations where the issues or their translations are mirrored.

-To avoid commit churn on `master`, changes to these files are merged in batches around 1-3 times a month:

-* create new branch e.g. `index07` (`07` for July)
-* for the initial English version:
-  * add GitHub Pages link to `index.md`
-  * add GitHub Pages, Medium and other links to `mirros.md`
-* add all new known translations to `index.md` and `mirrors.md` accordingly
-* push the branch, open a PR against `master`
-* share the PR link in #writers\_room, ask translators to submit any missed translations
-* collect submissions for several days
-* add a single combined commit to `master` and `gh-pages`

 ## Collecting content